Initial Child Protection Conferences

 The primary principle for determining a quorum is that there should be sufficient agencies present to enable safe decisions to be made in the individual circumstances.

-Normally, minimum representation is the social worker and at least two other professional disciplines which have had direct contact with the child and family.
+Normally, minimum representation is the Lead Practitioner and at least two other professional disciplines which have had direct contact with the child and family.

 Where a conference is inquorate it should not ordinarily proceed and in such circumstances the Conference Chair must ensure that either: